bretkoppel/bretkoppel.github.com/_posts/2013-08-21-project-euler-problem-1.md

 );
 {% endhighlight %}

 Easy, right?
-Annoying, though.
+Not efficient, though.
 This solution crawls each element in the enumerable twice: Once to filter it down to elements divisible by 3 or 5; Again to compute the sum.
 Why not use Aggregate so that we only need to crawl the list once?

 {% highlight csharp %}
 // Faster